Kelly Slater made the perfect wave... in a desert

 In 2014, Slater unveiled the Surf Ranch, a 20-acre resort that's been dubbed "Disneyland for surfers."
 A blue, 100-ton hydrofoil on rails resembling a locomotive rolls along the side of the 700-yard pool, pushing against the water to generate swells.
 The hydrofoil creates perfect, tunnel-shaped waves time and again.
 It's a rare experience in the ocean.
 Here in Lemoore, it can happen 100 times a day.

-About 40 people lounge around the massive wave pool in the 103 degree heat or soak in the hot tub, sipping watermelon juice from mason jars.
+On this mid-August morning, about 40 people lounge around the massive wave pool in the 103 degree heat or soaking in the hot tub, sipping watermelon juice from mason jars.
 Most of them are young, blond and fit.
 It feels like I'm in a real-life episode of Baywatch.
 (Or maybe I'm just reacting to the fact that Slater, now 46, had a key role in the series from 1992 to 1993.)

 This little oasis, purchased by the World Surf League in 2016, isn't open to the public.
 (Only friends, family and participants in the occasional surfing competition can come here.
 Companies can also reserve the Surf Ranch for retreats or conferences.)
 But many surf enthusiasts dream of coming here to ride Slater's wave.